7 Fun Winter Activities in Tallinn and Estonia

 Cross-country skier moving through snow-covered forest in Estonia

-Christmas Market in Tallinn Town Hall Square is an annual event with small huts, traditional Estonian food, Santa Claus and weekend performances.
+The Christmas Market in Tallinn Town Hall Square is an annual event with small huts, traditional Estonian food, Santa Claus, and weekend performances.
 A perfect place to find that Christmas spirit.
 During the wintry Old Town Walking Tour, we also visit the Christmas Market.

 Spend a day out of Tallinn and meet the super friendly huskies at a dog park.
 They are friendly, curious, snuggly and they lick you until you drop.
 After that hop on a sled and fly along snowy trails behind a team of dogs.
 We will take you to the husky wonderland.